binarytemple/olibrook.github.com/_posts/2011-03-03-greenwich-summer-sessions.md

 ---
 title: Greenwich Summer Sessions Website
-description: Quirky-looking website for this new concert series held in the grounds of the Old Royal Naval College.
+description: Quirky-looking website for this new concert series held in the grounds of the Old Royal Naval College

 layout: post
 categories: [Work]